-- Eleven (11) community members who have been nominated by a community or business group preferably with wide membership (Appendix 1)
+- Ten (10) community members who have been nominated by a community or business group preferably with wide membership (Appendix 1)

-- One (1) representative forwarded by the Aboriginal Heritage Advisory Committee
+- One (1) representative forwarded by the Aboriginal Advisory Committee

-- Two (2) Science professionals preferably with a speciality in coastal geomorphology, flooding and climate change.
+- Two (2) Science professionals preferably with a specialty in coastal geomorphology, flooding and climate change.